Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 For non-convex objectives, \citet{yu2018parallel} showed that local SGD can achieve asymptotically an error bound $1/\sqrt{TKM}$ if the number of local updates $K$ are smaller than $T^{1/3}/M$.
 This convergence guarantee was further improved by \citet{wang2018cooperative} who removed the bounded gradient norm assumption and showed that the number of local updates can be as large as $T/M^3$.
 The analysis in \cite{wang2018cooperative} can also be applied to other algorithms with local updates, and thus yields the first convergence guarantee for decentralized SGD with local updates (or periodic decentralized SGD) and elastic averaging SGD \cite{zhang2015deep}. \citet{haddadpour2019local} improves the bounds in \citet{wang2018cooperative} for functions satisfying the Polyak-Lojasiewicz (PL) condition \citep{karimi2016linear}, a generalization of strong convexity.
 In particular, \citet{haddadpour2019local} show that for PL functions, $T^2/M$ local updates per round leads to a $\BO(1/TKM)$ convergence.

-While the above works focus on the error versus iterations convergence, practitioners care the most about wall-clock convergence speed.
+While the above works focus on convergence as a function of the number of iterations performed, practitioners often care about wall-clock convergence speed.
 Assessing this must take into account the effect of the design parameters on the time spent per iteration based on the relative cost of communication and local computation.
 Viewed in this light, the focus on seeing how large $K$ can be while maintaining the statistical rate may not be the primary concern in federated learning, where one may assume almost infinite datasets (very large $N$).
 The costs (at least in wall-clock time) are small for increasing $M$, and so it may be more natural to increase $M$ sufficiently to match the optimization term, and then tune $K$ to maximize wall-clock optimization performance.
 How then to choose $K$?
 Performing more local updates at the clients will increase the divergence between the resulting local models at the clients, before they are averaged.
 As a result, the error convergence in terms of training loss versus the total number of sequential SGD steps $TK$ is slower.
 However, performing more local updates saves significant communication cost and reduces the time spent per iteration.
 The optimal number of local updates strikes a balance between these two phenomena and achieves the fastest error versus wallclock time convergence. \citet{wang2018adaptive} propose an adaptive communication strategy that adapts $K$ according to the training loss at regular intervals during the training.

 Another important design parameter in federated learning is the model aggregation method used to update the global model using the updates made by the selected clients.
 In the original federated learning paper, \citet{mcmahan17fedavg} proposes taking a weighted average of the local models, in proportion to the size of local datasets.
 For IID data, where each client is assumed to have a infinitely large dataset, this reduces to taking a simple average of the local models.
 However, it is unclear whether this aggregation method will result in the fastest error convergence.